Sean Franklin

-Sean Michael Franklin (born March 21, 1985) is an American former soccer player who played as a defender.
+Sean Michael Franklin (born March 21, 1985) is an American former professional soccer player who played as a defender.

 Career

 Youth and amateur

 Franklin was a three-time letter-winner at Highland High School in Palmdale, California.
 He was named the Golden League's Most Valuable Player as a senior, and also earned all-area first-team honors in 2003 after helping the Bulldogs to a Golden League crown in 2003.

 At Cal State Northridge, he was an invaluable member of the Matadors’ defense, starting over 50 games since 2004, being named to the All-Big West Conference team in both 2005 and 2006.
 During his college years Franklin spent two years with the San Fernando Valley Quakes of the USL Premier Development League, helping them reach the playoffs for the first time in 2007, although his campaign was cut short when he broke his arm in the playoff semi-final against BYU Cougars.